solliancenet/microsoft-postgresql-developer-guide/05_Monitoring/05_00_Monitoring_Overview.md

 Once the application and database are deployed, the next phase is to manage the new cloud-based data workload and supporting resources.
 Microsoft proactively performs the necessary monitoring and actions to ensure the databases are highly available and performed at the expecting level.

+Flexible server is equipped with built-in performance monitoring and alerting features.
+All Azure metrics have a one-minute frequency, each providing 30 days of history.
+You can configure alerts on the metrics.
+The service exposes host server metrics to monitor resource utilization and allows configuring slow query logs.
+Using these tools, you can quickly optimize your workloads and configure your server for the best performance.

 ## Overview

 Proper monitoring management helps with the following: